Students need direction. This means that they need to

 have natural talent for something.
 Some will have good self-study skills.

+Some just work hard, even if it is difficult.
 Some will have a good sense of future direction and will be motivated to do

 what is required to get there despite lacking abilities in certain areas.